mobiusklein/glycresoft/docs/cli-apps/search/search-glycan.rst

 ----------------------

 Apply network smoothing by laplacian regularization to the glycan composition identification scores.
-This procedure is described in detail in XXX.
+This procedure is described in detail in "Klein, J., Carvalho, L., & Zaia, J. (2018).
+Application of network smoothing to glycan LC-MS profiling.
+Bioinformatics, 34(20), 3511-3518. https://doi.org/10.1093/bioinformatics/bty397".
 By default, the network used is simply the full set of all glycan compositions in the hypothesis, with edges between compositions whose composition-distance is less than or equal to :math:`1` and with neighborhoods defined for *N*-glycans.